FREE GROCERY GUIDE

 • You had Radioactive Iodine treatment (RAI) for Graves’/hyperthyroidism and now take thyroid hormone replacement

-All that said, if you are in an active hyperthyroid state, and struggling with symptoms like weight loss, diarrhea, chronic hunger, and other signs of an over-revved metabolism, you may need to use moderation with ginger root due to those metabolism-boosting properties.
+All that said, if you are in an actively hyperthyroid state and struggling with symptoms like weight loss, diarrhea, chronic hunger, and other signs of an over-revved metabolism, you may need to use moderation with ginger root due to those metabolism-boosting properties.

 For culinary use, ginger is typically called for in these forms: